 srun is to assume the same options as were passed to

 sbatch.
-This is acheived via environment variables:
+This is achieved via environment variables:

 sbatch sets a number of environment variables with names like

-SLURM_NNODES and srun checks the values of those variables.
+SLURM_JOB_NUM_NODES and srun checks the values of those variables.
 This has two important consequences:

 Your job script can see the settings it was submitted with by checking these environment variables

 You should not override these environment variables.
 Also be aware that if your job script does certain tricky things, such as using ssh to launch a command on another node, the environment might not be propagated and your job may not behave correctly

 srun options as well as their meaning.
 All the listed options can be used with the

 salloc commands (either on the command line or as directives within a script).
 Many are also commonly used with

 The long and short forms of each option are interchangeable, but their formats differ.
 The long form begins with a double hyphen and includes a word, acronym, or phrase (with words separated by single hyphens) followed by an equals sign and any argument to the option (e.g.,

 --time=10:00:00) while the short form consists a single hyphen and a single letter, followed by a space and any argument to the option (e.g.,